gnosischain/documentation/docs/faq/node/monitoring.md

 2. **I am getting INFO - Beacon chain is in activity leak on Teku.
 Why?**

     Could be related to the system clock being delayed.
-Open a terminal then enter ssh dappnode@[your Dappnode's IP] in your terminal then use <su> then try sudo apt update && sudo apt install ntp.
+Open a terminal then enter ssh dappnode@[your Dappnode's IP] in your terminal then use `su` then try `sudo apt update && sudo apt install ntp`.
 As this is more complex, don't hesitate to ask on our Discord for help if needed.

 3. **Anyone has an automated alert for their validators?**